45Drives/cockpit-file-sharing/README.md

 A Cockpit plugin to easily manage samba and NFS file sharing.

 ## Features
-* Add and edit samba shares.
+* Add and edit Samba shares.
 * Full control of Samba Share parameters
 * Auto populate parameters with commonly used settings
 * Edit global Samba config